Reading & Writing Parent Activity Guides – Supporting Student Learning

 We need to also remind parents that all to often the answer to “where can I go for help?” is often sitting in at bottom of the child’s backpack.
 Parents can help their child by just asking their child to see their math textbook on a regular basis.
 Working with their child to look for how the textbook explains a concept can greater help student in their time of struggle to know that a resource is always within arm’s reach.

 What a valuable lesson for students to discover that answers come not from magic, but from reading and thinking and struggling to understand a sentence or passage in a book they have ready and available.

-Attached below Teach n’ Kids Learn (TKL) has provided grade level parent activity guides which can be printed and provide to your parents or you can just direct them to this article.
+Attached below Teach & Kids Learn (TKL) has provided grade-level parent activity guides which can be printed and provided to your parents or you can just share this article.